 Personally, I think walking distance hotels are great choices for out-of-towners right now.
 Take transportation issues out of the equation.

-Get Ready for the Avengers Campus Effect
+Be Prepared for the Avengers Campus Effect

 Additional 2021 Disneyland Tips & Details to Know